microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-07.md

 	- Show pending approval orders by age
 	- Orders by Year, Quarter, Month, Date

-- Save your report and publish it to your OpenHack Squad's workspace in the Power BI Service to share with your other squad members.
+- Save your report and publish it to your What The Hack Squad's workspace in the Power BI Service to share with your other squad members.
 - Create a new Dashboard and pin the report visualizations to it.
 - Embed all the Power BI dashboard visualizations in the analytics screen of your canvas app